Pinkish-Warrior/MagicNook/docs/Auth_Scope_Plan.md

-# Plan for Action: Implementing "Family Account" for Cross-Device Sync
+# Plan for Action

+## Implementing "Family Account" for Cross-Device Sync

 This document outlines the plan to implement a "Family Account" feature in the MagicNook application, enabling continuous synchronization of book data across multiple devices and browsers.
 This approach addresses the limitation of anonymous authentication, which ties user data to a single device.